SanskritiGupta05/qr-code-generator/README.md

 ## Troubleshooting
 - If you encounter any issues during the execution, ensure that Node.js is installed on your machine.
 - If the prompt cannot be rendered, check your terminal environment.

-Feel free to customize and extend this project based on your needs.
-Happy coding!